ldtalent/auto-reply-app/README.md

 # auto-reply-app
 How to setup and run the application

-.Clone the repo on your local machine
+Clone the repo on your local machine
 Create a new project named Auto-reply-app in android studio and name the package as Autoreply.app

-.Copy the project files into your android studio project directory in relevant file destinations
+Copy the project files into your android studio project directory in relevant file destinations

-.Open the project.
+Open the project.

-.Run on android phone or android emulator
+Run on android phone or android emulator
-.Follow this post for detailed set up of the project https://blog.ldtalentwork.com/wp-admin/post.php?post=10780
+Follow this post for detailed set up of the project https://blog.ldtalentwork.com/wp-admin/post.php?post=10780

 Comments are made in the code, and you can understand the article well.
 After learning, you can master the following knowledge points: